fsprojects/Paket/docs/content/bootstrapper.md

 If a [`paket.dependencies`](dependencies-file.html) file can be found in the current directory it can contain a special line containing options for the boostrapper.

-The line must start with `version` followed by a requested paket version and optionally bootstrapper command line arguments:
+The line must start with `version` followed by a requested `paket.exe` version and optionally bootstrapper command line arguments:

 ```paket
 version 3.24.1